Variational Autoencoders (VAEs) and Generative Adversarial Neural Networks (GANs)

 The reparametrization Trick

-The authors noticed that the sampling induces sampling noise in the gradients required for learning (or that because \(z\) is randomly generated and cannot be backpropagated), and to counteract that variance they use the “reparameterization trick”.
+The authors noticed that the sampling induces sampling noise in the gradients required for learning (or that because \(z\) is randomly generated and cannot be back-propagated).
+In practice, randomness disrupts the deterministic computation of gradients, making it impossible to directly optimize the model via gradient descent.
+To counteract that, they authors propose the “reparameterization trick”.

 The loss function